-Proposal: Probably yes, but the catch data will be examined to reconfirm this
+Proposal: Probably yes, but the catch data will be examined to reconfirm this.
+See below for further discussion of this.
+[DISCUSS]

 It is currently assumed that juvenile anchovy caught from 1 April - 31 Oct can be approximated as taken on 1 June (7 months after birthdate).
 Should this rather be split between halfway through the normal season and halfway through the additional season, or should another date, e.g. 1 May, be used?